Zer-Val/Projet-C-/README.md

 Put an optional argument *bool closed_form* that defaults to *false* to the *operator()*.
 When it is set to true, the above formula should be used instead of the CRR procedure.

+### 4.3 European Digital Options

-### 4.3 Similarly to *EuropeanVanillaOption*, design *EuropeanDigitalOption* and its derived classes (*EuropeanDigitalCallOption* and *EuropeanDigitalPutOption*) in order to take into account the following type of options:
+Similarly to *EuropeanVanillaOption*, design *EuropeanDigitalOption* and its derived classes (*EuropeanDigitalCallOption* and *EuropeanDigitalPutOption*) in order to take into account the following type of options:

 - Digital Call with payoff: $h(z) = 1_{z \geq K}$
 - Digital Put with payoff: $h(z) = 1_{z \leq K}$